 Table of Contents

-Snow on the ground and record cool temperatures outside do not exactly evoke the warm feelings of spring.
+Snow on the ground and record-cool temperatures outside do not exactly evoke the warm feelings of spring.
 But when holed up indoors, there is a great opportunity to start planning for spring plantings!
-Last fall, I planned ahead for a new vegetable garden at The Gray Boxwood Farm.
+Last fall, I planned ahead for a new vegetable garden at Knollgate Farm.
 You may find it odd that I am so excited about the new space, but I love the organization and layout of the area and cannot wait to start planting!
-Alas, at this point all that can be done is plan due to the foot of snow covering the ground.
+Alas, at this point, all that can be done is plan due to the foot of snow covering the ground.

 As meticulous as the process can be, it will pay off for you in the future.
 Start with a piece of graph paper to get an accurate layout of the planting area.
 Recreating your garden on paper helps you see the amount of space you have to work with so you may evenly space your rows and plants.
-This will allow your sprouts the optimal area they require to grow.
+This will allow your sprouts to grow in the optimal area.
 Below is an example of what your plan may look like:

 After you have your area set on the paper, start compiling a list of plants you want to utilize.
 While this garden would not function as the primary location for foods intended to fill a cannery, it will operate for the production of fresh vegetables, herbs, and other produce that may be enjoyed fresh throughout the season.